Share this Post

 We don’t know.
 It was auctioned off in 1977, along with the other pieces in the Chaumet set.
 An anonymous buyer who was not me paid 65,000 Swiss francs and, from what I can tell, it hasn’t been seen in public since.

 Thanks to a comment from reader Riccardo Pisa Simonini, we know there were a total 4 pieces in that set auctioned off: the tiara, a corsage aigrette, a necklace, and a corsage.
 All together, they went for 480,000 Swiss francs.

 Incidentally, an ancient Roman marble statue once belonging to Anton ended up in Brooke Astor’s collection, and was sold again with the rest of her stuff after her death in 2012.

 This one has an unrefined look to it, a little wild, a little haphazard.
 That being the case, I’d wear this one when the hubby and I go tearing through the yard on his quad or in his truck.
 One of the funnest parts of living in the country and having a little bit of space is that you can do dumb shit like drive around without wearing seatbelts with a bottle of wine in the cup holder.
 I figure, if we flip the truck or do anything really stupid, the tiara will help them identify my body.

-FTC Disclosure: The link to Countess Karolina’s book on Amazon is an affiliate link.
+I’m a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+As an Amazon Associate, I earn from qualifying purchases.
+The link to Countess Karolina’s book on Amazon is my affiliate link.
 If you choose to get her book through that link, Amazon will give me a few extra cents.

 Tiara Tuesday Archives